kathleenfwang/kathleenfwang/README.md

 - 👋 Hi, I’m @kathleenfwang
-- 👀 I’m interested in frontend, backend, android development
+- 👀 I’m currently a Fullstack Developer/UI Lead at Snap with 3.5+ years of experience
-- 🌱 I’m currently learning backend with Java and Kotlin for Android
+- 🌱 I’m very passionate about developing reusable and scalable user interfaces that can increase developer efficiency

 <!---
 kathleenfwang/kathleenfwang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.